DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Selecting the Appropriate Method

 SAQ A is obviously desirable (and recommended) because of its lower risk, time, and cost to implement.
-However, a company’s business needs may require a solution that is more customizable and that may rule out a wholly outsourced or even shared management solution.
+However, a company’s business needs may require a solution that is more customizable and that may rule out a wholly outsourced or even shared-management solution.

 ### Example: Recurring Payments for Ubercart on Drupal 7